Transforming Infrastructure Performance

 Infrastructure Policy Advancement, Bentley Systems’ thought leadership initiative, in partnership with, The Future of Infrastructure Group, Institute of Civil Engineers and Microsoft are thrilled to bring the Transforming Infrastructure Performance Summit back to Toronto.

-Following impactful events in New York, London and Melbourne, TIP Toronto will reunite infrastructure leaders, policymakers, and industry innovators to tackle the most pressing challenges facing the infrastructure sector in Toronto and across Canada, applying a lens of global best practice
+Following impactful events in New York, London and Melbourne, TIP Toronto will reunite infrastructure leaders, policymakers, and industry innovators to tackle the most pressing challenges facing the infrastructure sector in Toronto and across Canada, applying a lens of global best practice.

 This intimate, high-impact summit fosters collaboration across government, private sector, and technology stakeholders, offering a full day of insightful discussion, shared best practices, and forward-thinking strategies for transforming infrastructure delivery and performance.